-The heartbleed OpenSSL vulnerability in 2014 (effecting Google, Facebook, etc.) exposed another issue: sometimes widely used open source software doesn’t get the love it deserves in terms of monetary and/or code support from those that use it.
+The heartbleed OpenSSL vulnerability in 2014 (affecting Google, Facebook, etc.) exposed another issue: sometimes widely used open source software doesn’t get the love it deserves in terms of monetary or code support from those that use it.

 Below, Joel Spolsky writes on how smart companies** in the past have strategized to further their business interests by supporting and proliferating complements to their products, or otherwise “commoditizing their complements” to great results:

 *In economics, a complementary good is a good whose appeal increases with the popularity of its complement.
 I.e. complementary goods are often consumed along with each other

 For example, if you sell peanut butter and the price of jelly goes down, then it’s cheaper for people to make a peanut butter and jelly sandwich.
 The demand for peanut butter will increase, and you could raise prices.

 In this example, we can imagine it would be a peanut butter company’s dream come true if the price of jelly lowered (or even became free).

 If you’re using open source software at your company, think of your company’s proprietary product as peanut butter and open source software as jelly.
 From a strictly financial sense, it may make sense for you to “lower the cost of jelly” by supporting open source software with cash or coders.

 By doing so, you can improve the quality and community around the tools you rely on, increase demand, availability, and functionality of your product for a fraction of the overall cost, and you can raise prices and profits in turn.

 **In economic terms, open source back-end infrastructure can be considered as a complement to proprietary front-end software product.

 Smart companies proliferate complements to their products in order to increase demand.